yanboliang/bound-optimization/README.md

 # bound-optimization
-Bound optimization for Apache Spark MLlib
+Linear regression under bound constrained optimization in Python.
+This implementation is used for comparing the output of Spark MLlib linear regression under bound constrained optimization [SPARK-20029](https://issues.apache.org/jira/browse/SPARK-20029).